-Inscopix ACCELERATE Neocortex Training Workshop: Being a part of your research
+Inscopix ACCELERATE Neocortex Training Workshop Being Part of Your Research

 A two-day event hosted by Inscopix's scientists and engineers for accelerating scientific research.